hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_QC_quality_metrics.md

 4. Put the samplesheet into the `meta` folder.

-5. Copy over the BAM files and the corresponding indices (`*.bam*`) from `/groups/hbctraining/ngs-data-analysis-longcourse/chipseq-trimmed/results/bowtie2` to your local laptop using `FileZilla`.

-6. Also, copy over your peak calls (`.narrowPeak`) from MACS2 for each file from `/groups/hbctraining/ngs-data-analysis-longcourse/chipseq-trimmed/results/macs2` to your local laptop using `FileZilla`.

 7. Move the BAMs into `data/bams` and move the narrowPeak files into `data/peakcalls`